rdchip/FIT-to-CSV-converter-for-windows/README.md

 I have another proyect making a plot of the heart rate data comparing Garmin Fenix 5 Plus with H10 Polar.
 In this case the code is in R script.
 Here is the link: https://github.com/rdchip/Heart_rate-plot.r

+You can wtach the tutorial in Youtube: https://youtu.be/k8vrTdcHtt0